nachocigliutti/website-hugo/content/research/labor_networks/index.md

 # publication: In *Wowchemy Conference*
 # publication_short: In *ICW*

-abstract: I study the interaction of labor market frictions and production network economies for the transmission of shocks.
-I find that (i) labor frictions dampen the role of the network as an amplification device for sector--specific shocks and (ii) multiple sector--specific labor markets increase unemployment volatility, and the network structure only plays a small role.
+abstract: I study the role of labor market frictions in production network economies for the transmission of shocks.
+I argue that the specific demand for skill bundles, represented by the intersectoral job--to--job (J2J) transitions, is crucial to understand this transmission.
+To this end, I set up a model where firms on each sector demand a certain bundle of skills, and workers specialize as long as they are working.
+After a shock, workers with suitable skills will find it profitable to move to to certain industries on impact.
+However, the shock propagates over the production network over time, and the cumulative effect on the sectoral employment distribution differs substantially.
+I find that both sector--specific labor markets and the network structure play a role in increasing unemployment volatility.

 # Summary.
 An optional shortened abstract.
 # summary: I study a production network economy with search frictions in the labor market.